jupyterlab/jupyterlab/docs/source/developer/extension_dev.rst

 Mime Renderer extensions are a convenience for creating an extension that can render mime data and potentially render files of a given type.
-We provide a cookiecutters for mime renderer extensions in TypeScript `here <https://github.com/jupyterlab/mimerender-cookiecutter-ts>`__.
+We provide a cookiecutter for mime renderer extensions in TypeScript `here <https://github.com/jupyterlab/mimerender-cookiecutter-ts>`__.

 Mime renderer extensions are more declarative than standard extensions.